sarah-maris/FEND-Neighborhood-Map/README.md

 * Category icons using Fontello custom icon collection

 #####Future features
-* Not all locations are included in the map.
-Yelp api is limited to 20 locations per query and there more than 20 stores and restaurants in Red Bank.
+* **Develop more complete list of locations.**  Yelp api is limited to 20 locations per query and there more than 20 stores and restaurants in Red Bank.
 Could do multiple queries but would clutter the map.
-* Could include more categories or separate generic restaurant category into different cuisines and service types.
-Same thing for shopping category
+* **Include more categories or separate generic restaurant category into different cuisines and service types.**  Same thing for shopping category
+* **Add location input button**  This app could be used for any location with a decent Yelp presence using an input box and geocoding to get the lat/long coordinates.